Constanza

 Amara: Girl. . . ask David.
 You know he’ll go with you.

 Constanza: I know.
-I just didn’t want to lead him on.
-Or confuse anything.
+I just don’t wanna lead him on or make things confusing.

 Amara: I get that.
 But he’s still your friend.
 Friends get lattes too.